 Please select the scholarship type or department below to learn about the opportunities available.

-Prospective students and school counselors seeking information about scholarships should visit our Admissions website for scholarship information for new freshmen and transfer students.
+Prospective students and school counselors: Prospective students and school counselors seeking information about scholarships should visit our Admissions website for scholarship information for New Freshmen and Transfer Students.

-Current UW-Superior students: Continuing students who wish to apply for UW-Superior Foundation scholarships through their academic departments should look here.
-Use the other links to review the scholarships available and their criteria, and find answers to frequently asked questions, You also will find links to scholarships offered by the UW-Superior Alumni Association.
+Current UW-Superior students: Continuing students who wish to apply for UW-Superior Foundation scholarships should look at the section below titled Scholarships for Current Students.
+Use the links above to review the scholarships available and the criteria for each, and below to find answers to frequently asked questions.

-Faculty and staff: Visit here and follow the instructions for awarding scholarships.
-Use the other links to review the scholarships available and their criteria, and to find the answers to frequently asked scholarship questions.
+Faculty and staff: Visit the Scholarship Information page and follow the instructions for awarding scholarships.
+Use the links above to review the scholarships available and their criteria, and below to find the answers to frequently asked scholarship questions.

 FAFSA will be used to determine whether or not a student has financial need.
 FAFSA paperwork must be submitted each year to the Financial Aid office in order to be considered for scholarships which include financial need as part of the criteria.

 Students who receive a full-tuition Foundation scholarship are generally not eligible for additional Foundation scholarships.

 If you are awarded a Foundation scholarship, you will receive an award letter in your UW-Superior email account.
 Emails are typically sent out before the end of spring semester, but some may be awarded during the summer.

 Unfortunately, not all applicants will receive scholarship awards.
 If you have questions about whether or not you were awarded a Foundation scholarship, please contact the department in which you applied.
 Additional scholarship questions can be directed to the Advancement Office at 715-394-8452 or email@example.com.